trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrdashboard.md

 #### Total Devices

 This module gives you the total number of unique devices (IP addresses) detected by Trisul since the last one hour.
 The sparkline in this module represents the number of devices for the past one hour.
-Similar to the flows store per minute module, here also you can hover over the sparkline to view the real-time total count of devices at any point of time for the past one hour.
+You can hover over the sparkline to view the real-time total count of devices at any point of time for the past one hour.

 ### Submitted Queries for IPDR Logs

-In this module you can see the result for the custom queries for IPDR logs submitted by the user.
+In this module you can see the result for custom queries for IPDR logs submitted by the user.
 Trisul captures the specific IPDR data  based on user defined criteria.
 The parameters of the logs are exactly as per the regulatory requirements and sufficient for audit/compliance.

 This is a sample of Trisul IPDR log.